Trilinos: Enabling Scientific Computing Across Diverse Hardware Architectures at Scale: Trilinos Community

 \subsection{Platforms for exchange among users or developers}

 The community of Trilinos users and developers operates several forums for exchange and discussion.
 Technical discussions about the source code and its development happen within the Trilinos GitHub repository\footnote{\url{https://github.com/trilinos/Trilinos}}.
-Several mailing lists (see \url{https://trilinos.github.io/mail_lists.html}) distribute relevant information and updates on Trilinos.
 The \texttt{\#trilinos} channel within the Kokkos slack workspace\footnote{See \url{https://kokkos.org} for details.} provides a quick and accessible forum to ask questions.

 For in-person exchange, the \emph{Trilinos User-Developer Group (TUG) Meeting} takes place at Sandia National Laboratories in Albuquerque every year.
 At TUG, all Trilinos users and developers can gather to inform themselves about recent progress and advances, and discuss current challenges and upcoming topics relevant to the entire Trilinos community.